Moraine Lake's turquoise waters surrounded by mountains

 They can take up to 6 people from Canmore or Banff to Moraine Lake.

-This taxi company offers a 4-hour self-guided tour that includes 1 hour at Moraine Lake.
+This taxi company offers a 5-hour self-guided tour that includes 1.5 hours at Moraine Lake.

 Prices are not listed on their website, so you’ll have to contact them to inquire.
 I would recommend calling them if you can, as I emailed and didn’t get a response.